Effect of magnetic field on jet transport coefficient $\hat{q}$: Summary

 \section{Summary}

-In summary, we have estimated the jet quenching parameter, $\hat{q}$ in absence and presence of magnetic field using quasi-particle model where temperature and magnetic field dependent degeneracy factors of partons are considered for fitting the magneto-thermodynamical data of lattice quantum chromodynamics.
-Using the parametric degeneracy factor we have estimated the temperature ($T$) dependent gluon density to obtain $\hat{q}(T)$ from hadronic to QGP phase by restricting low and high temperature values of ${\hat q}$ by their standard experimental values.
-During the restriction by low temperature cold nuclear matter data, temperature dependent $\hat{q}(T)$ from hadron to QGP phase becomes quite close to hard thermal loop or perturbative QCD results, indicating transportation of jet in a weakly interacting gas.
-While $\hat{q}(T)$ estimation from QGP to hadron phase is close to earlier estimations, which corresponds to strongly interacting liquid picture.
+In summary, we presented the estimation of jet transport coefficient, $\hat{q}$ using a simple quasi-particle model where a temperature-dependent degeneracy factor $g(T)$ of partons is considered.
+The parameters of $g(T)$ are obtained by fitting the entropy density of lattice quantum chromodynamics.
+Although we are unable to properly fit other thermodynamical quantities, such as energy density and pressure, with the same set of parameters of $g(T)$, this model still provides a simple and easy-dealing tool which is consistent with QCD thermodynamics within a given range of temperature for the estimation of jet transport coefficient.
+Using the parametric degeneracy factor, we have estimated the temperature-dependent gluon density to obtain $\hat{q}(T)$ from hadronic to QGP phase by restricting low- and high-temperature values of $\hat{q}$ by their experimental values.
+During the restriction by low-temperature cold nuclear matter data, temperature-dependent $\hat{q}(T)$ from hadronic to QGP phase becomes quite close to the HTL or perturbative QCD results, which indicate transportation of jet in weakly interacting gas.
+On the other hand, $\hat{q}(T)$ estimation from QGP to hadronic phase is qualitatively similar to earlier estimate based on semi-QGP + magnetic monopoles, which corresponds to a strongly interacting liquid picture.

-Next, we go for the calculation of jet transport coefficient at finite magnetic field.
-Here, ${\hat q}$ splits into parallel and perpendicular components, whose magnetic field dependent part has two sources.
-One is field dependent degeneracy factor and another is phase space part, guided from shear viscosity to entropy density ratio.
-The values of jet transport coefficients are found to be enhanced due to the collective role of these two sources.
-These results provide additional information towards our current understanding and phenomenology of jet quenching in presence of magnetic field.
-Experimental measurement and comparison of quark and gluon initiated jet suppression could possibly shed more light on it as the former being charged is expected to experience the effect of magnetic field while the latter does not.